-In the latest update to Lightroom CC (2015.8) Adobe added Reference View, a new viewing mode, to the Develop module.
-There are now three ways to view your images in the Develop module.
+In early 2017 Adobe added Reference View, a new viewing mode, to the Develop module in what is now Lightroom Classic (Lightroom 6 users unfortunately miss out on this feature).
+If you have Lightroom Classic that means there are now three ways to view your images in the Develop module.

 Loupe view.
 Shows a single image.
 The viewing mode you are most likely to use while developing photos (below).